Twixes/matloka.com/gpt-3-in-side-project.md

 ## Welcome

-A few months passed, I did some pretty cool stuff at work (shout out to [PostHog](https://posthog.com)), added a few relatively "dumb" (but useful) features to the bot, watched its usage grow, also started a new side project…
+A few months passed, I shipped pretty cool stuff at work (shout out to [PostHog](https://posthog.com)), added a few relatively "dumb" (but useful) features to the bot, watched its usage grow, started a new side project…

 Then, I noticed a new email in my inbox:

 ![Welcome to the OpenAI API beta](./welcome.png)

-What a pleasant surprise!
-It took 5 months, but GPT-3 was now only one account to create away.
+A surprise to be sure, but a welcome one.
+After a 5 months' wait, GPT-3 was now only one account to create away.
 I did that and everything went smoothly.
 I was plopped into